psychemedia/storytelling-notes/unforeseen-nonsense.md

 " What shall I tell you, mother dear ?

-" 'Our cruel fate, with ruthless hand, has written the decree, That winter storms and summer suns alike unkind shall be.'
+" 'Our cruel fate, with ruthless hand, has written the decree,
+That winter storms and summer suns alike unkind shall be.'

-One son alone was born to us, the light of our eyes, whom every- one was gladdened to behold, and now, even he has got beyond our control, and is going to fling his life away."
+One son alone was born to us, the light of our eyes, whom everyone was gladdened to behold, and now, even he has got beyond our control, and is going to fling his life away."

 " What's the matter ? " says the Queen.

 Word for word, he told her, and it was a sad hour when she heard the story.
-The two mourn together like a pair of ring- doves, and cannot be consoled.
+The two mourn together like a pair of ring-doves, and cannot be consoled.

-When they see that with all their efforts they can make no ad- vance, they say to one another, " Come, come, what's the good of behaving so childishly in the sight of everyone ?
+When they see that with all their efforts they can make no advance, they say to one another, " Come, come, what's the good of behaving so childishly in the sight of everyone ?
 He has said it, and he will do it.
 Only let us give him our blessing, and bid him farewell. ' None can escape his fate.' "

 So they summon him on the day that he was preparing to depart, and say to him :

 " Darling of our hearts, we sought your welfare, but,

-" ' Since go thou wilt, then fare thee well, good luck betide each hour, May roses fair bestrew thy path with many a fragrant flower.
-Thou golden eaglet, this alone we crave from thee : wherever Thy lot be cast, may nothing us from thy remembrance sever.' "
+" ' Since go thou wilt, then fare thee well, good luck betide each hour,
+May roses fair bestrew thy path with many a fragrant flower.
+Thou golden eaglet, this alone we crave from thee : wherever
+Thy lot be cast, may nothing us from thy remembrance sever.' "

 Then the pair fall on his neck, and embrace him fondly, and bedew him with their tears, and can hardly tear themselves away from him.
 At length they let him go, and tell him he has full power to take what he will along with him.